Srekel/the-debuginator/README.md

 **The library has no dependencies.** It will include some standard headers but only if you don't provide overrides.
 (For the SDL reference demo, a font is included, and to build  you need SDL 2 and SDL TTF.)

-**Multi-platform.** Tested on MSVC 2017/Windows 10, builds on Clang/Linux.
+**Multi-platform.** Tested on MSVC 2017/Windows 10 and on the PS4 (so I've been told), and builds on Clang/Linux.

 ### :heavy_check_mark: Scrollable